sheerid/getting-started/recipes/recipe-01-verify-student.md

 Including college bound students
 ------------------------------------

-In addition to performing a verification for active students.
-The request can also perform a verification for students that are college bound by including `STUDENT_COLLEGE_BOUND` in addition to `STUDENT_FULL_TIME,STUDENT_PART_TIME` as an affiliationType.
+In addition to performing a verification for active students, the request can also perform a verification for students that are college bound by including `STUDENT_COLLEGE_BOUND` in addition to `STUDENT_FULL_TIME,STUDENT_PART_TIME` as an affiliationType.
 Including only `STUDENT_COLLEGE_BOUND` as an affiliationType will only verify college bound students and not active students.

 Example call: